 Always on-time, more at the same time, quicker, under control, planned, delivered.
 Productivity topics should be important not only for developers but for their bosses and clients as well.
 Being productive outside of a programming world won’t hurt either.

 Below are general points about productivity explained from a developer’s standpoint.

 Automation saves time and prevents silly mistakes, thus saving time possibly spent on fixing mistakes in repetitive tasks.

 Processes can be automated too, e.g. by creating templates for documents: requirements gathering, project planning, testing.

 Common tasks like debugging can also be either documented and followed, or remembered and followed automatically when needed.

-Long tasks or task prone to mistakes like deployment should be scripted.
+Long tasks or tasks prone to mistakes like deployment, environment configuration, test data configuration, etc. should be scripted.

 Another kind of automation is a keyboard shortcut.
-Many mouse pointing, clicking and dragging is condensed in a keyboard stroke.
+Many mouse pointing, clicking and dragging are condensed in a keyboard stroke.

 2. Return on investment

 Before automating everything a question should be answered – is this really needed now?